 Backing Up Your Data

 Running a regular backup of the data on your computer or mobile device is required by University policy.
 Your data is probably the most

 important aspect of your system, and no matter how carefully you protect it problems can arise that cause irreparable data loss.

-IMPORTANT: CUMC requires that sensitive and confidential data on any media - whether USB key, external drive, CD/DVD, smartphone etc. - is properly encrypted and password-protected.
+IMPORTANT: CUMC requires that sensitive and confidential data on any media - whether it's a USB key, external drive, disc, smartphone etc. - is properly encrypted and password-protected.
 It also cannot be stored with an external vendor such as Apple's iCloud or Dropbox that do not have a Business Associate Agreement with CUMC.
-CUMC IT network drives meet encryption storage requirements.
+CUMC network drives and OneDrive for Business meet encryption storage requirements.

 What is a Backup?

-Backing up your data simply means saving copies of your necessary files and folders such as word processing documents, email folders, pictures, contacts, and
+Backing up your data simply means saving copies of your necessary files and folders such as documents, pictures, locally stored email messages and contacts, and

 What other files should I include?